stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 where travellers were slain for their money?
 Surely I had no look of excessive prosperity.
 Or were the townsfolk really so resentful about curious visitors?
 Had my obvious sightseeing, with its frequent map-consultations, aroused unfavourable notice?
-It occurred to me that I must be in a highly nervous state to let a few random creakings set me off speculating in this fashion&mdash;but I regretted none the less that I was unarmed.
+It occurred to me that I must be in a highly nervous state to let a few random creakings set me off speculating in this fashion--but I regretted none the less that I was unarmed.

-  At length, feeling a fatigue which had nothing of drowsiness in it, I bolted the newly outfitted hall door, turned off the light, and threw myself down on the hard, uneven bed&mdash;coat, collar, shoes, and all.
+  At length, feeling a fatigue which had nothing of drowsiness in it, I bolted the newly outfitted hall door, turned off the light, and threw myself down on the hard, uneven bed--coat, collar, shoes, and all.
 In the darkness every faint noise of the night seemed magnified, and a flood of doubly unpleasant thoughts swept over me.
 I was sorry I had put out the light, yet was too tired to rise and turn it on again.
 Then, after a long, dreary interval, and prefaced by a fresh creaking of stairs and corridor, there came that soft, damnably unmistakable sound which seemed like a malign fulfilment of all my apprehensions.
-Without the least shadow of a doubt, the lock on my hall door was being tried&mdash;cautiously, furtively, tentatively&mdash;with a key.
+Without the least shadow of a doubt, the lock on my hall door was being tried--cautiously, furtively, tentatively--with a key.

   My sensations upon recognising this sign of actual peril were perhaps less rather than more tumultuous because of my previous vague fears.
-I had been, albeit without definite reason, instinctively on my guard&mdash;and that was to my advantage in the new and real crisis, whatever it might turn out to be.
+I had been, albeit without definite reason, instinctively on my guard--and that was to my advantage in the new and real crisis, whatever it might turn out to be.
 Nevertheless the change in the menace from vague premonition to immediate reality was a profound shock, and fell upon me with the force of a genuine blow.
 It never once occurred to me that the fumbling might be a mere mistake.
-Malign purpose was all I could think of, and I kept deathly quiet, awaiting the would-be intruder&rsquo;s next move.
+Malign purpose was all I could think of, and I kept deathly quiet, awaiting the would-be intruder's next move.

   After a time the cautious rattling ceased, and I heard the room to the north entered with a pass-key.
 Then the lock of the connecting door to my room was softly tried.
 The